httpwg/http-extensions/draft-ietf-httpbis-priority.md

 the PRIORITY_UPDATE frame is a hop-by-hop signal.

-PRIORITY_UPDATE frames are sent by clients on the control stream, and therefore can be sent even after the send-side of the request stream is being closed.
+PRIORITY_UPDATE frames are sent by clients on the control stream, and therefore can be sent even after the sending part of the request stream is being closed.
 This also allows the PRIORITY_UPDATE frame to be sent as soon as the stream it references is created.
 Depending on the transmission logic of the endpoints and on the network condition in case of HTTP/3, servers might receive a